wangwenx190/framelesshelper/README.md

 }
 ```

-**IMPORTANT NOTE**: Some functionalities may only be available when `FramelessHelper` has finished the window customization process, such as changing window geometry/flags/state.
+**IMPORTANT NOTE for Qt Widgets applications**: Some functionalities may only be available when `FramelessHelper` has finished the window customization process, such as changing window geometry/flags/state.
 In this case you can connect to the public `void ready()` signal of `FramelessHelper` to get the accurate time point and do your rest initialization process afterwards.

 ### Qt Quick